How Two Bike Mechanics Used Creativity to Beat the US Government

 However, it was exactly their bicycling experience that gave the Wright Brothers the creative edge over all the other efforts.

-The Wright brothers are famous because they used creativity to invent the controls that kept airplanes in the sky, and allowed pilots to climb, descend, bank, turn, swoop and keep the planes on course to a safe landing.
+The Wright brothers are famous because they used creativity to invent the controls that kept their airplanes in the sky, and allowed their planes to climb, descend, bank, turn, and stay on course to a safe landing.

-Here is Here is where they got the idea to use their shifting carriage to twist the wings on their airplane to keep it on a straight course.
+This is where the Wright Brothers got the idea to use a shifting carriage (like a small bed) to twist the wings on their airplane to keep it on a straight course.

-They also observed that birds used their tails to guide their flight up and down, and that was the basis for the rudder control that is still used on the tail’s of airplanes today when you pivot skyward or toward the ground.
+They also observed that birds used their tails to steer their flight up and down, and that is how they designed the elevator control that is still used on the tail of all airplanes today when you pivot skyward or toward the ground.

-The next time that you fly, remember many of the controls (but, not the “laid down” bed) that the Wright Brothers created will guide your plane safely through the sky.
+The next time that you fly, remember many of the control concepts (but, not the “small bed” because for pilots, there is no sleeping on the job) that the Wright Brothers created will guide your plane safely through the sky.